 HCC has received funding under the federal Coronavirus Aid, Relief and Economic Security Act (known as the CARES Act).
 The Act funds aid to students, covers certain institutional expenditures, and provides additional funding for HCC as it qualifies as a Minority Serving Institution.
 HCC is required under the Act to follow federally prescribed procedures and report the funding/expenditures that are disbursed under each section of the Act.

 Student Aid Expenditures

-The CARES Act, which establishes and funds the Higher Education Emergency Relief Fund (HEERF), directs institutions of higher education (“institutions”) to use no less than 50 percent of funds received under Sections 18004(a)(1) and 18004(c) of the CARES Act to provide emergency financial aid grants to students for expenses related to the disruption of campus operations due to coronavirus.
+The CARES Act establishes and funds the Higher Education Emergency Relief Fund (HEERF), directs institutions of higher education (“institutions”) to use no less than 50 percent of funds received under Sections 18004(a)(1) and 18004(c) of the CARES Act to provide emergency financial aid grants to students for expenses related to the disruption of campus operations due to coronavirus.
 That amount for HCC was $8,131,134.